 Debts lower than $1000 generally do not require a customized collection approach.
-Bigger the debt, higher is the need for a well thought out customized approach.
+The bigger the debt, the higher is the need for a well-thought-out customized approach.
 Some services are flat fee based while others are percentage based?
 Here are some examples of services that collection agencies offer.

 a) Written Demands: These are collection demands/letters and cost about $15 for 5 letters.
 Do they offer pre-collections as well? ( in pre-collections, demands are made under your name instead of the agency.)

-c) Legal suit: This is also a contingency based collection and is suitable for larger outstanding debts only.
+c) Legal suit: This is also a contingency-based collection and is suitable for larger outstanding debts only.
 An agency may charge between 10% to 50% commission for legal collections.
-Some collection agencies have tiered contingency rates based on size and age of the account.
+Some collection agencies have tiered contingency rates based on the size and age of the account.

 Look out for savings: Make sure to fully understand the fee structure of the collection agency.
 One collection agency may charge 40% for service; however, a similar agency may charge you 25% for the same service.

 10. Skip tracing services – Did your debtor move?
 Locate him!

-Skip tracing is a service which allows a collection agency to try to locate a debtor if their contact information (address/phone) has changed.
-Unable to locate a debtor is a fairly common scenario, therefore using skip tracing to find debtors latest whereabouts is an important part of collections.
+Skip tracing is a service that allows a collection agency to try to locate a debtor if their contact information (address/phone) has changed.
+Unable to locate a debtor is a fairly common scenario, therefore using skip tracing to find the debtor’s latest whereabouts is an important part of collections.
 [See our detailed article here on Skip Tracing]

 11. Background check on debt collectors?

 A collection agency should check that the sensitive data of their clients are not handed over to those debt collectors who have a criminal background.
 Your reputation is very important, and you want to ensure that the debt collector is not prone to use collection methods that harm your reputation.

-12. Credit Bureau reporting an option or not?
+12. Free Credit Bureau reporting an option or not?

 Many collection agencies do not report the noncollectable debt to the credit bureaus.
 During a collections call, if a debtor asks the collector “Will you report this to Credit Bureaus if I do not pay”, or “Will this appear on my Credit History?”.
 If the collector says “NO”, the debtor is less likely to pay.